|

 married at the time; he later prefers to call himself David Anthony

 Palastanga – the name of his Greek ancestors on this father’s side.
-July: At the Berlin film festival,

 Hildegard Knef receives the Bundesfilmpreis (Federal Film Award) in silver,